os-js/manual.os-js.org/src/v3/guide/auth/README.md

 ## Blacklisting applications

-If you return an array of application names in the property `blacklist` from the login, you can hide applicaions from a user.
+If you return an array of application names in the property `blacklist` from the login, you can hide applications from a user.

 This can be configured via the authentication adapter you're using.